Vision, Learning and Graphics group,

 My research is in the areas of Machine Learning and Computer Vision.
 I am particularly interested in applying Deep Learning methods to object recognition.
 I also work on low-level vision problems, with applications to computational photography and astronomy.

 I am one of the Program Chairs for a new conference on feature learning and representation learning.
+The submission deadline is December 20th.
 Check out the website.

 Indoor Segmentation and Support Inference from RGBD Images